stephan-rayner/config/README.md

 # config
 This is where I keep my config files.

-# To Use
+# usage
-clone the repository into ~/dev as config and then run make config
+- clone the repository into ~/dev
+- run make config